ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 ## Unable to flash platform BSP
 If you're unable to flash the platform BSP using the [intructions here](http://support.intrinsyc.com/projects/snapdragon-flight/wiki/Get_and_install_the_latest_platform_BSP), please try the following:
 - Execute the jflash script as root
+- If the Snapdragon Flight board is powered through the [Electronic Speed Controller (ESC) board](https://shop.intrinsyc.com/products/qualcomm-electronic-speed-control-board), the installation is known to sometimes fail.
+The workaround is to unplug the ESC board from the Snapdragon Flight board, and power the latter through the power adapter and 5V DC power supply that are available as part of the [Development kit](https://shop.intrinsyc.com/products/snapdragon-flight-dev-kit).

 ## Debugging IMU issues
 Do the following steps if you experience issues that may be due to IMU data.
 This is a test utility to verify that IMU data is being received correctly.